Livedeath2k/Synology-Compatibility-Hack/manual-editing.md

 4. make a copy of the directory on your local hard drive for backup purposes
    example: ```scp admin@YOURSYNOLOGYIP:/var/lib/disk-compatibility/*.* c:\temp```
 5. change the filename of my rs2821rp+_host_v7.db to your device model
-6. Inside the file change "MZ7LH1T9HMLT-00005" to your Harddrives model and change "HXT7904Q" to your Harddrives firmware.
-Save afterwards
+6. Inside the file change "MZ7LH1T9HMLT-00005" to your Harddrive model and change "HXT7904Q" to your Harddrive firmware.
+Change the Model of the NAS Model in "nas_model":"rs2821rp+" to your NAS.
+Save afterwards.
 7. copy the file via scp to /tmp on your Synology Device
    example: ```scp c:\temp\rs2821rp+_host_v7.db admin@YOURSYNOLOGYIP:/tmp/rs2821rp+_host_v7.db```
 8. overwrite the existing file via sudo cp